|

 positive when to the right).

-For given surface radius
+For a given surface radius

 R, image and object distance are in inverse relation; the image